tmc/langchaingo/docs/docs/index.md

 ## Components

 There are several main modules that LangChain provides support for.
 For each module we provide some examples to get started and get familiar with some of the concepts.
-Each example links to API documentation for the modules used.

 These modules are, in increasing order of complexity:

-- [Schema](./modules/schema/): This includes interfaces and other types used throughout the library.

 - [Models](./modules/models/): This includes integrations with a variety of LLMs, Chat Models and Embeddings models.